jmkiley/yayPhil/README.md

 To Do:
 - Make the UI nice

+Known Bug:
+- Need to update the date while the app is running in the background.
+Currently showing the last date the app was opened

 Stretch goals:
 - Embed a tweet (Using the Twitter API)
 - Integrate stats (pending API availability)